-Ref Risk (title & full description) Consequences Key Existing Controls erall Ri sk ı L Σ schemes cannot be delivered. - Local authorities continue to be able to access borrowing at relatively low cost through the Public Works Loan Board but there is a risk that this may be subject to restrictions in future. К Increased complexity of government regulation Complexity of financial and other regulations along with increasing delays in providing guidance reduce the ability of the Council to identify risks at an early stage.
+Ref Risk (title & full description) Risk (title & full description) Consequences erall Ri ı L Σ schemes cannot be delivered.
+Local authorities continue to be able to access borrowing at relatively low cost through the Public Works Loan Board but there is a risk that this may be subject to restrictions in future. К Increased complexity of government regulation Complexity of financial and other regulations along with increasing delays in providing guidance reduce the ability of the Council to identify risks at an early stage.
 On a number of occasions, most recently with the introduction of GDPR, the financial consequences of government regulation have been significant.
 Failure to provide adequate warning would leave the council little time to prepare through the medium term financial strategy.
-In general these events bring consequences to other agencies and external relationships. - The Council has formal procedures for monitoring new legislation, consultations and policy / guidance documents. - Our relationships with organisations such as the Council's external auditor provide access to additional knowledge regarding relevant future events.
+In general these events bring consequences to other agencies and external relationships.
+The Council has formal procedures for monitoring new legislation, consultations and policy / guidance documents.
+Our relationships with organisations such as the Council's external auditor provide access to additional knowledge regarding relevant future events.
 2 1 2 L Business Rates & Council Tax collection Council fails to maintain collection targets for business rates and council tax Failure to achieve collection targets will reduce the level of key resources to ensure a balanced budget.
 This will mean further cuts in other budgets or the cost of financing outgoing cash flow to other agencies in relation to taxes not yet collected.
 Business rates amount to around £60 million in 2019/20 and Council Tax due amounts to around £110 million. - The Council has a good track record of business rates and Council Tax collection. - Steps are taken to maximise collection rates, such as active debt collection, continual review of discounts, etc. - Nonetheless, increasingly difficult trading conditions for some businesses may lead to a deterioration in collection performance.
 3 4 12 М Business Rates pool Changes to rateable value (RV) or instability of business rates growth within the pool may not generate projected levels of income Changes in RV or instability in growth will result in a reduction in income from business rates and a potential consequence for the Council. - The pool is monitored quarterly Kent wide and Maidstone is the administering authority.
 The projected benefit of the pool across Kent as a whole is projected to be around £10m in 2019/20. - Provisions have been made when projecting 2 3 6

-Ref Risk (title & full description) Consequences Key Existing Controls Overall Rish rating ı ı L Σ business rates income for bad debts and losses on appeal so any loss of income would relate to the excess over the provisions already made.
-N Adverse financial consequences from a disorderly Brexit.
-The increased probability of no deal with the EU means that the adverse financial consequences from Brexit are likely to be correspondingly higher.
-Short term - Increased costs in delivering services, eg arising from traffic congestion Medium term/ long term - Risk of recession, which could lead to a fall in business rates income, increasing pressure on homelessness budgets, and adverse central government funding settlements. - Thorough preparation for Brexit, with an officer Brexit business continuity planning group to co-ordinate our response and liaise with other Kent authorities 4 4 16
+Ref Risk (title & full description) Consequences Key Existing Controls Overall Risk rating ı L Σ business rates income for bad debts and losses on appeal so any loss of income would relate to the excess over the provisions already made.
+Short term - Increased costs in delivering services, eg Thorough preparation for Brexit, with an Adverse financial consequences from a arising from traffic congestion officer Brexit business continuity N disorderly Brexit.
+There remains a risk that the Medium term/ long term - Risk of recession, which planning group to co-ordinate our 4 2 12 " UK could leave the EU without a deal on 31 could lead to a fall in business rates income, increasing response and liaise with other Kent 7 3 12 January 2020. pressure on homelessness budgets, and adverse authorities central government funding settlements.